IbrahimAbuawad/React_App/README.md

 ```

 ```
-Number and name of feature: Feature #1: Feature #2: Allow users to vote for their favorite beast
+Number and name of feature: Feature #2: Allow users to vote for their favorite beast

 Estimate of time needed to complete: 2 hour